Just Got Back From the Discomfort—We're Alright: Background and recording

 Following the release of Masked Dancers in 2009, The Brave Little Abacus quickly began writing their second and final album.
-Adam Demirjian – the vocalist, guitarist, and drummer of The Brave Little Abacus – said that the band chose to forgo conventional studio recording equipment and record the album at home, as they enjoyed experimenting with sound design rather than being "confined" in a studio environment.
+Adam Demirjian—the vocalist, guitarist, and drummer for the band—said that they chose to forgo conventional studio recording equipment and record the album at home, as they enjoyed experimenting with sound design rather than being "confined" in a studio environment.
 The album was self-produced, apart from some mixing work by Demirjian's guitar teacher Eric Clemenzi on a couple of the tracks.
 The band suffered a computer crash and lost two of the original recordings on the album, replacing them in the final cut with mixdown versions originally used for practice purposes.

 Just Got Back implements a multitude of different instruments, including the piano, accordion, glockenspiel, synths, church organs, and different brass instruments, among others.
 The album also contains several samples from the early 2000s sitcom Malcolm in the Middle.
-Adam Demirjian described Malcolm in the Middle as important to him growing up, and said he used the samples as a "vehicle" for presenting both his passion for the show and the messages the show conveyed.
+Demirjian described Malcolm in the Middle as important to him growing up, and said he used the samples as a "vehicle" for presenting both his passion for the show and the messages the show conveyed.

-The album cover of Just Got Back From The Discomfort-We're Alright features a picture taken on lead singer Adam Demirjian's parents' honeymoon, which depicts Demirjian’s father in front of a gas station.
+The album cover of Just Got Back features a picture taken on Demirjian's parents' honeymoon, which depicts Demirjian's father in front of a gas station.